 Or you can order with your Ambassador via their personal online link, again delivery is free if you spend over £30.

 Disclaimer: Wendy kindly gave me the discovery kit as a personal gift to thank me for some help I had given her at The Wendy House.
-If you purchase via my e-pamper link then I will receive a free gift if orders reach the minimum threshold.
+This post contains affiliate links.

 I link up with: